 Originally from Germany, the Boxer is popular today for not only being great around kids but also for being quite a smart and very talented breed.

 The breed's playfulness allows them to learn new tricks easily, while their intelligence guarantees their chances of remembering and obeying commands.

 Boxers are known to make very good guard dogs once trained, and have long been perfect guardians and companions to kids at home.

 16. Cane Corso

-Those of us who grew up watching “Lassie” would probably put Collie as the first choice among the smartest dog breeds, and there’s nothing wrong with that.
-Both the rough and smart Collie breeds are known to possess a high level of intelligence; the kind that allows them to learn new tricks easily and think independently most of the times.
+Rough Collie breeds are known to possess a high level of intelligence; the kind that allows them to learn new tricks easily and think independently most of the time.

 18. Brittany Spaniel

 Brittany is mostly famous among hunters as one of the best gun dogs around.